nnul/deck-duel/README.md

 Each player rolls a 6-sided die to determine who has initiative.
 Initiative indicates which player will go first when spending *will*.
 After each round initiative passes to the player who last won the combat phase.

 Shuffle your cards and place them face down in front of you.
 Your opponent is given the option to cut your deck after every reshuffle.
-Players start at 10 health and 3 *will*.
+Players start with 10 health and 3 *will*.

 ### Phases